 The municipality of Shweir also began to engage on Twitter, although on this platform it only has 33 followers as of September 2019.
-However, this seems to be more likely due to the low penetration rate of Twitter (313%), compared to Facebook (777%) in Lebanon (Mideastmedia.org, 72017).
+However, this seems to be more likely due to the low penetration rate of Twitter (10%), compared to Facebook (78%) in Lebanon (Mideastmedia.org, 2019).
 Shweir is equally active on Instagram, with 443 posts and 1,575 followers as of May 2019.

 Beyond these measures of public communication, overarching objectives of what the Councils would like to achieve by their communication could be set.
 The OECD guide for Communicating Open Government (2019b) suggests establishing specific objectives that are SMART: Specific, Measurable, Achievable, Relevant and Time-based.
 For example, an objective could be to encourage a cultural change in favour of the open government principles.
 Key performance indicators for such an objective could include an increase in the number of citizens signing up for a particular participation initiative and an increase in the number of institutions using open data platforms.
-The guide also explains why and how to: set targets and milestones; set responsibilities; identify audiences, and develop key messages.
+The guide also explains why and how to: set targets and milestones; set responsibilities; identify audiences and develop key messages.

 When it comes to other communication channels, Byblos’s head of media is in charge of press releases and managing relationships with journalists from TV, radio and newspapers to ensure coverage.
 The municipality’s website features a ‘news’ section that features some of this coverage.
 Shweir’s activity to engage traditional media sources is rather limited.
 Radio, TV and newspapers are not used to communicate about open government initiatives, raising an important question about the digital divide.
 According to interviews with the municipality’s head of media, there is a high level of certainty that the vast majority, if not all, of Shweir’s residents are on Facebook.
 Even if true, this does not necessarily mean that everybody is an active user of the platform.
 A diversified approach to public communication could help alleviate the potential digital divide and ensure that a wider audience is being reached and engaged.